Doane Academy is deeply committed to utilizing technology in classrooms to increase students engagement.

 - Our middle school students make use of technology in their regular course work that complements what they learn in lower school and prepares them for more sophisticated uses of technology in the upper school.
 All 7th and 8th grade students are taught the basics of programming using the LEGO EV3 robots.

-- All of our students – from Primary through grade 12 -- have digital memberships which give them digital access to over 1,000,000 books, DVDs, and CDs from all the regular branches, member libraries, and academic branches of the Burlington County Library System.
-In addition, students have access to numerous research databases and a virtual reference library, which they use for research projects across the curriculum.
-The digital memberships also include museum passes allowing free admission to local museums, as well as some institutions in Philadelphia and New York.
+- All of our students – from Primary through grade 12 -- have access to numerous research databases and a virtual reference libraries, which they use for research projects across the curriculum.

 - Our recently installed Maker Space classroom is equipped with 3D Printers.
 Students in our upper school Innovative Design class have used these printers to create parts for their design prototypes.
 Examples of printed parts include gears and a drive shaft for a motorized longboard, a curved wing assembly for a PVC rocket, and a rotating frame for an automated medicine dispenser.